 Assuming you just want to use the .cdr file on a Mac, you can leave it as a .cdr file.
 If you want to convert it to an ISO file to use on other operating systems, you can do so with a Terminal command.
 Open a Terminal window and run the following command:

 Replace “/home/username/original.cdr” with the path to the CDR file and “/home/username/destination.iso” with a path for the ISO file you want to create.

-You may also be able to just rename the .cdr file to an .iso file and be done with it, but this method doesn’t always work.
+In many cases, you may be able to rename the .cdr file to an .iso file and be done with it, but this method doesn’t always work.
 We recommend sticking with the terminal command.

-On Linux, you can do this from the terminal or with a disc-burning utility your Linux distribution may include.
+On Linux, you can create an ISO file from the terminal or with any disc-burning utility your Linux distribution may include.
 For example, Ubuntu uses the Brasero disc-burning utility.
-Open the Brasero Disc Burner, click “Disc Copy,” and you can choose to copy an inserted disc to an “Image File.”
-Other Linux distributions and desktops may include other, similar tools.
+Open the Brasero Disc Burner, click “Disc Copy,” and then you can copy an inserted disc to an “Image File.”
+Other Linux distributions and desktops may include similar tools.
 Look for a CD/DVD-related utility and it should have an option to copy a disc to an ISO disc image file.

 sudo dd if=/dev/cdrom of=/home/username/image.iso

-Resulting disc images can be mounted with the “mount” command in a terminal or with graphical tools that basically just provide a prettier interface over the mount command.
+You can mount the resulting disc images with the “mount” command in a terminal or with graphical tools that basically just provide a prettier interface over the mount command.

 Once you have your ISO files, you can copy them to a computer’s hard drive, store them on a USB drive, or make them available on the network.
 Any computer without a disc drive can read them and use them as a virtual disc.